cicyinc/yichuchen-portfolio/dataviz3and4.md

 **Feedback 1:**
 - "I like the pie chart.
 It's clean, straightforward and easy to read."
-- "Is the 3% change in ad-only important?
-If it is, maybe include a brief description?"
+- "Move the titles above the pie chart."
 - "The use of color of your redesign makes the main subject much clear.
 I had a hard time picking the main point on the original graph."

 **Feedback 2:**